“My favourite part of the job is getting to fly around the best part of the country helping the people who need it the most. It’s a privilege.”

-I don’t remember a lot about my first day but leading up to it I was both nervous and excited because you know you are coming into a team that are high performing and are very knowledgeable and good at what they do.
+I don’t remember a lot about my first day but leading up to it I was both nervous and excited because you know you are coming into a team that is high performing and is very knowledgeable and good at what they do.
 You almost feel like you don’t belong, a bit of imposter syndrome.
 I still feel like that now and am constantly pushing myself and striving to work hard and prove this is where I belong.

 What makes it all worthwhile?